OUR PEOPLE

 Overview

 She is an Associate Program Director of the Internal Medicine Residency Program, with a focus on residency curriculum and faculty development.
-Previously she was the course director for a first-year UCSF School of Medicine course titled “Health and the Individual/Health and Society,” focused on health equity, social justice and health systems science content, and helped the efforts of building an anti-oppression curriculum at the medical school.
+Previously she was the course director for a first-year UCSF School of Medicine course titled “Health, Society, and the Individual,” focused on health equity, social justice and health systems science content, and helped the efforts of building an anti-oppression curriculum at the medical school.
 Her scholarly work includes research on physician advocacy, social justice education, and care of socially complex patients.